-- 278. Answer: The following safety information should not to be included in the RSI section of an IB, but should be presented elsewhere in the IB (e.g. in a table, preferably, located in the subsection on Safety under 'Effects in Humans' or in the section 'Summary of Data and Guidance for the Investigator', near the RSI section) if available: - AEs that were considered unrelated to the IMP by both the investigator and the sponsor, SAEs and non-serious AEs that were considered unrelated to the IMP by both the investigator and the sponsor, - Non-serious ARs, - All SARs that are not considered expected (see Question 7.7), - SARs that have occurred only once, unless there is a very strong plausibility of a causal relationship with the IMP and a robust justification based on medical judgement is provided (see Question 7.7). - Deaths or SAEs also considered efficacy endpoints in trials with high mortality or morbidity accepted in the authorised protocol by the competent authority to be treated as disease related events and not subject to systematic unblinding.
+- AEs that were considered unrelated to the IMP by both the investigator and the sponsor, SAEs and non-serious AEs that were considered unrelated to the IMP by both the investigator and the sponsor, - Non-serious ARs, - All SARs that are not considered expected (see Question 7.7), - SARs that have occurred only once, unless there is a very strong plausibility of a causal relationship with the IMP and a robust justification based on medical judgement is provided (see Question 7.7). - Deaths or SAEs also considered efficacy endpoints in trials with high mortality or morbidity accepted in the authorised protocol by the competent authority to be treated as disease related events and not subject to systematic unblinding.
 However, careful assessment should be performed in cases where disease related events appear to be enhanced by the IMP.
-33 - SARs that are expected for similar products within the therapeutic class, which did not occur in subjects taking the IMP. - 279.
-Information regarding the overall safety profile of the IMP: In accordance with the ICH E6 (R2) guidance, the Summary of Data and Guidance for the Investigator section should provide the investigator with an overview of the potential and identified risks, contraindications, warnings, potential drug-drug interactions, effects on pregnancy and fertility, etc. This section should also discuss measures to mitigate the risks.34 These risk mitigation strategies should also be reflected in the protocol as appropriate and should be in format of a table presenting serious and non-serious AEs.
+(34) - SARs that are expected for similar products within the therapeutic class, which did not occur in subjects taking the IMP. - 297.
+Information regarding the overall safety profile of the IMP: In accordance with the ICH E6 (R2) guidance, the Summary of Data and Guidance for the Investigator section should provide the investigator with an overview of the potential and identified risks, contraindications, warnings, potential drug-drug interactions, effects on pregnancy and fertility, etc. This section should also discuss measures to mitigate the risks.
+(35) These risk mitigation strategies should also be reflected in the protocol as appropriate and should be in format of a table presenting serious and non-serious AEs.